-Breast cancer is the most common cancer in women worldwide, with 1.38 million new cases diagnosed in 2008.
-This represents about 11% of all new cancer cases and 23% of all female cancers.
+Breast cancer is the most common cancer in women worldwide, with nearly 1.7 million new cases diagnosed in 2012 (second most common cancer overall).
+This represents about 12% of all new cancer cases and 25% of all cancers in women.

 Breast cancer is hormone related, and the factors that modify the risk of this cancer when diagnosed premenopausally and when diagnosed (much more commonly) postmenopausally are not the same.